 Termite Baiting Systems

 - We are assuming that the cost of concrete core drilling has been left out of this service.
-Usually, if a full perimeter termite bait station was installed there would generally have to be some concrete cutting for large concrete areas abutting the house, such as driveways, patios, etc. The cost to run specialist equipment and the extra labour required would add cost to the installation, but for our cost comparison we are leaving this out.
+Usually, if a full perimeter termite bait station was installed, there would generally have to be some concrete cutting for large concrete areas abutting the house, such as driveways, patios, etc. The cost to run specialist equipment and the extra labour required would add cost to the installation, but for our cost comparison we are leaving this out.

-- We’re also assuming that no baits are required to be changed.
+- We’re assuming that no baits are required to be changed.
 For example, Trelona baits have a 4-year life and will need to be changed at a minimum of 4 years.
-However, if Termites consume 50% of the bait, the bait needs to be replaced.
+However, if termites consume 50% of the bait, the bait needs to be replaced.
 This would increase the cost.

 - Lastly, we’ll assume that no active termite treatments are required as Trelona would take care of any potential termites.
-Of course, if a customer were to choose a monitor only baiting solution, they could potentially have to pay for treatments when active termites are found.
+Of course, if a customer were to choose a monitor-only baiting solution, they could potentially have to pay for treatments when active termites are found.

-Breakdown Of Termite Baiting System Costs
+Breakdown of Termite Baiting System Costs

 |Cost of initial installation||$2,131|